ssmiller25/r15cookieblog/content/post/2021-01-02-loki/index.md

 ## Production Considerations

 Loki makes a great log collection system for small to medium sized clusters.
-If you want to keep logs across multiple clusters, there are a few options:
+If you want to keep logs across multiple clusters, there are a few options, current as of January 2021:

 * [Grafana Cloud](https://grafana.com/products/cloud/): Same interface as you get with your in-cluster Grafana/Log stack.
 Log collection starts at the $49/month level + $0.50/GB/month.
 * [Elastic Cloud](https://www.elastic.co/cloud/): If you prefer Kibana/traditional ELK stack experience, this might be for you.
 Pricing starts at $16/month for a minimally configured cluster.
-Pricing is **heavily** dependent on usage.
+Pricing is **heavily** dependent on usage, and will tend to be a bit more expensive the Grafana Cloud for the same logging workload.
 * [ObservIQ](https://observiqlabs.com/): Still in beta, but provides a Kibana/ELK stack experience without the high-resource consumption usually associated with such stacks.
 Full disclosure: I am a former employee of Blue Medora, the company that is behind ObservIQ.

 ## Source Code